-On behalf of the Board of Directors I am pleased to announce that Dr. Fatimah Jackson-Best has been appointed Project Manager of the Pathways to Care Project effective September 4, 2018.
+On behalf of the Board of Directors I am pleased to announce that Dr. Fatimah Jackson-Best will join the Black Health Alliance as Project Manager for the Pathways to Care Project effective September 4, 2018.
 We are very excited about the extensive knowledge and expertise she brings to the project.

 Dr. Jackson-Best is a public health researcher who specializes in mental health and whose work focuses on communities in Canada and the Caribbean.
 She holds a PhD from the University of Toronto Dalla Lana School of Public Health and conducted her dissertation research on Black women’s experiences of maternal depression in Barbados

 Dr. Jackson-Best has held other notable appointments such as a Global Health Postdoctoral Research Fellow at the University of Ottawa, where she conducted a cross analysis of mental illness, HIV/AIDS, and physical disability stigma with a focus on interventions and intersectionality frameworks, and most recently worked with the Trinidadian NGO I Am One to pilot the ‘Your Story’ research project which explores the lived experiences of LGBTQ people in the Caribbean.

 Dr. Jackson-Best has been published in peer reviewed journals such as BMC Public Health, Gender and Education, and the Journal of International Women’s Studies.

 Dr. Jackson-Best fiercely believes that everyone has the right to good mental healthcare, noting that: “my hope is that through the Pathways to Care Project we can centre and prioritize the needs of Black children, youth and their families across the province, and come up with solutions that adequately serve to meet their needs.”

 Please join me in welcoming Dr. Fatimah Jackson-Best to the Black Health Alliance.

 Board of Directors